Thursday, March 27, 2014

 Title:

 Cool sounding, but also pretty puzzling one.
-Badass who does all the killings seemed very fit to me.
-Or is it referring to Rourke who is finally fit to kill someone after his whole ordeal?
+The badass who does all the killings seemed very fit to me.
+Or is it referring to Rourke, who is finally fit to kill someone after his whole ordeal?
 If yes, who is he supposed to kill?

 Cover

-Not the usual paperback half-naked chicks & guns stuff but quite interesting and nice one.
-Relevant to story too because thick glasses do play part in the novel although it is pretty far fetched.
-Let me explain: killer wears glasses so without any second thoughts Shayne links him to the asshole Renzullo and - even more far fetched - police buys this idea without any reservation so - check this, I shit you not! - they start a manhunt for a guy wearing glasses - "I want every outgoing train, bus and plane checked for a man wearing thick glasses"
+Not the usual paperback half-naked chicks & guns stuff, but quite interesting and nice one.
+This is relevant to the story, too, because thick glasses play a part in the novel, although it is far-fetched.
+Let me explain: the killer wears glasses, so without any second thoughts, Shayne links him to the asshole Renzullo, and - even more far-fetched - the police buys this idea without any reservation, so - check this, I shit you not! - they start a manhunt for a guy wearing glasses - "I want every outgoing train, bus and plane checked for a man wearing thick glasses"

 Cool lines: